 • Customize the VoIP service via the developer platform

-• Multiple 3rd-party integrations, including many CRMs
+• Multiple third-party integrations, including many CRMs

 • Limited basic plan